Do you need another copy of your marriage certificate? Or did you lose your original one and need to replace it?

 Fees typically range from $5-20 for each certified copy and most offices will be able to process your request in a few business days.

-If you are unable to reach your county office where your license was issued, try contacting the vital records office in the state where you were married.
+If you are unable to reach the county office where your license was issued, try contacting the vital records office in the state where you were married.
 They will be able to help you request a copy.

 The guidelines vary by state, but all requests should include: